Buffalo shooting leaves neighborhood without a grocery store

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of24 Timothy Boarman, left, and Swanson Owens unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
+2 of24 People walk dogs and bike near Cold Spring Market on Deli on Jefferson Avenue on Tuesday, May 17, 2022, in Buffalo, N.Y.
+After decades of neglect and decline, only a handful of stores are now along Jefferson Avenue.
 Joshua Bessex/AP Show More Show Less 3 of24

-4 of24 Pastor Andre Kamoche, with Rehoboth House of Prayer, helps unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
+4 of24 Timothy Boarman, left, and Swanson Owens unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
 Joshua Bessex/AP Show More Show Less

-5 of24 Yvonne King, left, hands out bags of breads to community members near the Tops Friendly Market, Tuesday, May 17, 2022, in Buffalo, N.Y.
-While Tops is temporarily closed during the shooting investigation, the community is working to make sure residents don’t go without.
+5 of24 Pastor Andre Kamoche, with Rehoboth House of Prayer, helps unload a truck of fresh produce to be given out to people affected by the Tops Friendly Market closure, Tuesday, May 17, 2022, in Buffalo, N.Y.
 Joshua Bessex/AP Show More Show Less 6 of24

 7 of24 Tommy Seay Sr., a driver with Niagara Scenic Tours, helps a shopper off the bus at a pickup spot, Tuesday, May 17, 2022, in Buffalo, N.Y.
 In an effort to help shoppers who live near the Tops Friendly Markets location closed due to the shooting, Tops is offering a shuttle to transport people to another location miles away to shop.
 Joshua Bessex/AP Show More Show Less